 The UCB Center of Excellence in Maternal, Child and Adolescent Health provides graduate-level training in maternal, child, and adolescent health research and practice.

-UCB MCH has provided superior graduate training, continuing education, research and service since its founding in 1953.
+UCB MCAH has provided superior graduate training, continuing education, research and service since its founding in 1953.
 The program has over 1,200 alumni across the country and around the world.
 It is our mission to develop the next generation of leaders equipped to solve the health challenges facing women, children, adolescents and families of the 21st century.

-• To prepare public health and health care professionals to be leaders in the field of MCH with a culturally competent, multidisciplinary, community oriented, ethical, and cost-effective vision of maternal, child and adolescent health, with the skills that can help solve the health challenges of the 21st century.
+• To prepare public health and health care professionals to be leaders in the field of MCAH with a culturally competent, multidisciplinary, community oriented, ethical, and cost-effective vision of maternal, child and adolescent health, with the skills that can help solve the health challenges of the 21st century.

 • Train students to identify how health equity, social determinants, and risk and protective factors contribute to health outcomes for women, children, adolescents, children and youth with special health care needs (CYSHCN), and families; analyze data that support these observations; and design interventions to improve health outcomes;

 • Develop, foster and sustain cultural and linguistic competence in MCAH across all aspects of our academic curriculum, research, and programmatic activities;

 • Conduct cutting-edge research that addresses priority needs of MCAH populations, nationally and globally, and increases the evidence base for decision makers and practitioners; and